noisrucer/Algorithm/README.md

 # Devotion, Passion, and Creativity

-I will be a Master of Algorithm.
+The way to be Master of Algorithm.

-I work on BaekJoon Online Judge and LeetCode.